 A few people feel so insecure when they first put on boots that they can barely stand up without support, and the prospect of actually dealing with skis and snow in addition to the boots is almost terrifying.
 Thus, they feel hampered before they even start to learn.
-You can see these poor souls at ski areas, walking down stairs backwards, one step at a time, while holding tightly onto the hand rail.
+You can see these poor souls at ski areas, walking downstairs backward, one step at a time, while holding tightly onto the handrail.

 When you feel this walking motion, try to exaggerate it.
-That is, as your right foot steps forward, consciously twist at the waist so that the right shoulder moves back and the right hip moves forward much more than they usually do. continue to walk along like this, moving the right shoulder back and the right hip forward as the right foot steps forward.
+That is, as your right foot steps forward, consciously twist at the waist so that the right shoulder moves back and the right hip moves forward much more than they usually do.
+Continue to walk along like this, moving the right shoulder back, and the right hip forward as the right foot steps forward.
 Then reverse the motion as the left foot steps forward and so on.
 The relative motion of the hips and shoulders will be larger and easier to feel.

 Now try something different.
 Lock your shoulders in place so that they do not move relative to the hips as you walk.
-Now as the right foot steps forward, the entire right side of the body, the right hip and shoulder, will also swing forward.
+Now, as the right foot steps forward, the entire right side of the body, the right hip, and shoulder, will also swing forward.
 As the left foot steps forward, the left hip and shoulder will swing forward.

 Now walk some more in your usual way and see if the motion of the right side of the body is clearer.
 Then continue walking, but now pay attention to the left side of your body.
 Try the above exercises again, this time focusing on the motion of the left hip and shoulder as the left foot steps forward.
 Finally, try to walk along and shift your attention from the left to the right side of your body and back again without interfering with the rhythm of your walk.

 When you have played around with these exercises for a while and think that you have a good feeling for the hip/shoulder connection, put on your ski boots and try them again.
 As you do the exercises, try to feel how the added weight of the boots affects the shoulder motion.
 After you have spent some time with the exercises, try walking along without any special effort and see how much your walk has improved.
-Do not try to imposed a particular motion on the shoulders, but rather let go of them.
+Do not try to impose a particular motion on the shoulders, but rather let go of them.
 Let them move as they will.
 When this feels comfortable, put your hands in your packets and continue walking.
 What does this do to the shoulder motion?

 Well, there is an important lesson to be learned here that can be applied directly to the process of learning to ski.
 When you learn to ski, you find that the requirements of executing a good parallel turn force you to use your whole body in a way that’s very different from the way you usually move.
-If you only think of your skis, feet, and knees and continue to use your upper body in the same way you would without skis, you won’t learn to ski very well.
+If you only think of your skis, feet, and knees and continue to use your upper body as you would without skis, you won’t learn to ski very well.

 Learning to walk easily in ski boots, which should only take an hour or so of easy motion, can provide us with a real taste of the kind of learning needed to ski well.
-If you don’t hold yourself back, but just let go as you did earlier with your shoulders while walking, you’ll find that with a little practice the turn will come without effort, almost by itself.
+If you don’t hold yourself back but just let go as you did earlier with your shoulders while walking, you’ll find that with a little practice, the turn will come without effort, almost by itself.
 It’s quite a feeling.